When 2 + 3 Is Not 5,

 A Beautiful Mind, his biopic with Russell Crowe.

-There’s a little-known German movie about a character with the same fixation, and, you knew it was coming, the silly Jim Carey vehicle.
+There’s a little-known German movie about a character with the same obsession, and, you knew it was coming, the silly Jim Carey vehicle.
 So much fascination with two digits, and so little effort to tell a good story.
 As for us, as mentioned, we have no other choice but to run with 23 til the end (at least of this post).

 ARTISTS, PLAYERS & A BLOND SPY

 Speaking of birthdays, this day in February bears a collection of odd bedfellows across the ages.
-Luminaries, indispensables, and yet some whose very existence is a challenge to, or demolition of, the notion that people born in the same day have at least something in common.
+Luminaries, indispensables, and yet some whose very existence is a challenge to, or demolition of, the notion that people born on the same day have at least something in common.

 Alas, no site lists serial killers and mass murderers; their data is ‘classified.’
 To us, among the very creme, there’s G.F.
 Handel, 1685, W.E.B Du Bois, 1868, Victor Fleming, 1889, Peter Fonda, 1940, and Johnny Winter, 1944.
 Ah, and on a class of her own, Anna Chapman, 1982, among others.

 Actors, comedians, sports players, the list is, what’s that, Anna who?
 Glad you asked: she was part of a U.S.-based Russian spy ring, busted in 2010, and went on to become a talk show hostess in her country.
 The episode may have inspired The Americans, a fascinating TV series.

 Now, the fact she’s a Trump supporter, well, let’s let this sleeping dog lie.
 And so should we do the same with this million-links and almost purpose-free post, which exists only to celebrate a prosaic date, but happens to have some latitude with a class of people we sympathize.